PRO-021, Version 2.0, 10 June 2021

 If appropriate, the complainant should be asked how they would like to see the complaint resolved and/or what outcomes they are seeking.
 At this point the complainant may also need to be advised about what outcomes are feasible and why.

 The complainant should also be informed of the process that will be adopted for investigating the complaint and applicable time frames (see paragraph 3.3).
 For some types of complaint, specific complaint handling or investigation procedures may be detailed in other Museum policies or procedures.
 For example, a ‘whistleblower’ type of complaint may be dealt with under the Museum’s Public Interest Disclosure procedures.
-Section 7 of these guidelines lists a range of Museum policies and procedures which include specific provisions for complaints management or investigation.
+Section 7 of these procedures lists a range of Museum policies and procedures which include specific provisions for complaints management or investigation.

 A copy of these complaint handling procedures (and, where relevant, the specific Museum policy or procedure that relates to the subject matter of the complaint) should be provided to the complainant.